theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

      * __Surface__ set to __Emission__
 	 * __Color__ set to Red, Blue or else
 	 * __Strength__ default value of __1__ may be adjusted to __2__ or more.
 This parameter should be considered together with the width of the curve, [set by the Bevel value](#convert-objects-to-curves)
   2. A tiny button on the left gives access to _existing_ materials.
-Beware: if you change the material properties here this will affacte the other objects using this material
+Beware: if you change the material properties here this will affect the other objects using this material

 #### The shaders with nodes